PrescottJRynewicz/brain/000 Brain/🌀The benefits of skill diversity.md

 1. More malleable for a fast-changing economy
 2. Much more resistant to black swan events
 3. Diversified self-esteem

+Most recently, getting laid off from Cameo didn't impact my ego, self worth, or career explorations in almost any way.

 Examples from my life